Purpose & Scope

 Discrimination occurs when a person is treated less favourably than someone in the same circumstances because of a certain personal characteristic.
 These include, but are not limited to, the person’s disability, race, age, sex, sexual orientation and religion.
 Discrimination can be classified as either direct discrimination or indirect discrimination, and both are illegal.

 Direct discrimination occurs when a person discriminates against another person on the ground of the certain personal characteristic.
-For example, a support worker making racial comments towards a client based on their race would be direct discrimination.
+For example

 (See, for example, Disability Discrimination Act 1992 (Cth), sections 5-6)